 PCOS is a complex condition influenced by various risk factors, which can be categorised into several key areas:

 PCOS is a complex endocrine disorder that can lead to various complications affecting multiple aspects of a woman's health.
-These complications can have significant impacts on reproductive, metabolic, cardiovascular, and psychological well-being.
+These complications can significantly impact reproductive, metabolic, cardiovascular, and psychological well-being.

 PCOS is a leading cause of infertility, as the hormonal imbalances and irregular ovulation associated with the condition can make it difficult to conceive.